aphp/edsnlp/docs/pipelines/ner/disorders/AIDS.md

 # AIDS

-The `eds.AIDS` pipeline component extracts mentions of AIDS.
+The `eds.aids` pipeline component extracts mentions of AIDS.
 It will notably match:

 - Mentions of VIH/HIV at the SIDA/AIDS stage
 - Mentions of VIH/HIV with opportunistic(s) infection(s)